 We have recently been accepted as a Special Project of the Taos Community Foundation, who is our new Fiscal Sponsor, and Nonprofit Incubator.
-Tax Deductable Donations to our llama rescue efforts, by clicking on the PayPal Button below, or mailed to the Taos Community Foundation at:
+Tax Deductable Donations to our llama rescue efforts, can be made by clicking on the Donate Button below, or mailed to the Taos Community Foundation at the address below:

 MEMO: Wild Earth Llama Rescue Fund